 Eastside Fresh Market

-Eastside is a family-oriented market.
+Eastside Fresh Market is a family-oriented market.
 This new market serves as a food access hub for Northeast Oklahoma City and created new market opportunities for the NE OKC farmers and other Oklahoma City area food producers.
 They have weekly educational classes along with fun activities for the entire family.
-The market runs every Tuesday through October 24, 2023.
+The market's opening date is Tuesday, May 7 and will occur every Tuesday through October 15.
 Hours of operation are 4-7 p.m.

 Farmers Market at Scissortail Park

 Shop all local Oklahoma farmers, producers and artisans in the heart of downtown Oklahoma City.
-Make this part of your Saturday morning routine and pick up the freshest produce, meats, poultry, honey, coffee, spices, baked goods and more.
+Make the Farmers Market at Scissortail Park part of your Saturday morning routine and pick up the freshest produce, meats, poultry, honey, coffee, spices, baked goods and more.
 Free parking during market weekends is available around the perimeter of the Park and in the special event parking lot on the northwest corner of Oklahoma City Boulevard and Thunder Drive across from Paycom Center.
-The Silver Flyer shuttles guests with limited mobility from the parking lot to the Farmers Market.
-Look for signage directing to the pick-up/drop-off areas.
-New this season, Scissortail is adding a mid-week Farmers Market that will take place the last Wednesday of each month from 5-8 p.m.
+Guests are encouraged to take advantage of the Veggie Valet, a space to hold their packages while they shop.

 Historic OKC Farmers Public Market

-Open Saturdays from 9 a.m. to 2 p.m., all year round and located on the first floor of the beautiful, historic building, the farmers market features produce, dairy, meat, and other goodies, like honey, canned goods, soaps and detergents, teas, jams and jellies, herbs and spices, vegetable plants and more.
+Open Saturdays from 9 a.m. to 2 p.m., all year round and located on the first floor of the beautiful, historic building, the Historic OKC Farmers Public Market features produce, dairy, meat, and other goodies, like honey, canned goods, soaps and detergents, teas, jams and jellies, herbs and spices, vegetable plants and more.

 Urban Agrarian